ungdev/etuutt-api/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This is the API documentation.
-Everything that is concerned the front and the back is in [the project documentation](https://ungdev.github.io/etuutt-core/).\
+Everything that concernes the front and the back is in [the project documentation](https://ungdev.github.io/etuutt-core/).\
 First, you will have to read the project doc, then what follows.

 ### Prerequisites